-Administrative expenses increased by approximately HK\$2.0 million, or 10.9%, from approximately HK\$18.3 million for the year ended 31 December 2020 to approximately HK\$20.3 million for the year ended 31 December 2021.
-Such increase was mainly attributable to (i) the increase of expenses as a result of the corresponding increase in revenue during the period under review; and (ii) the one-off rental expenses and staff social insurance concession were entitled during the corresponding period in 2020 which were no longer available during the period under review.
+Finance costs decreased by approximately HK\$0.3 million, or 10.3%, from approximately HK\$2.9 million for the year ended 31 December 2022 to approximately HK\$2.6 million for the year ended 31 December 2023.
+Such decrease was mainly attributable to the decrease in bank loans due to improved cash collection on accounts receivable during the period under review.

-Finance costs increased by approximately HK\$0.4 million, or 26.7%, from approximately HK\$1.5 million for the year ended 31 December 2020 to approximately HK\$1.9 million for the year ended 31 December 2021.
-Such increase was mainly attributable to the accounting recognition on leases interest and the increase of the bank borrowings during the period under review.
+Income tax expenses decreased by approximately HK\$2.4 million or 57.1% from approximately HK\$4.2 million for the year ended 31 December 2022 to approximately HK\$1.8 million for the year ended 31 December 2023.
+Such decrease was mainly attributable to the decrease of taxable profit for profit tax for the period under review and obtaining for certain tax items a PRC preferential tax rate from 25% reduced to 15%.